 - This is the last section of the UCAT, so practice keeping up the stamina to complete this section well without burning out from previous sections.

-How is the UCAT Scored?Each of the three sections (Verbal Reasoning, Decision Making, Quantitative Reasoning) are scored on a scale from 300 to 900, giving you a total score out of 2700.
 The final section, Situational Judgement, is scored separately in bands from Band 1 (highest) to Band 4 (lowest).
-Many universities prefer candidates with Band 1 or 2, as it reflects strong judgement in ethical and professional scenarios. 💡 Quick Example:
+Many universities prefer candidates with Band 1 or 2, as it reflects strong judgement in ethical and professional scenarios.

 There is no pass/fail mark for the UCAT.
 Your score will be compared against other medical/dental program applicants.
-The higher your score, the better your chances of being shortlisted for interviews at UCAT-requiring medical schools. |
+The higher your score, the better your chances of being shortlisted for interviews at UCAT-requiring universities.

 When Should I Start Preparing?